 - Channels to share

-Often fundraising campaigns go viral as a result of a powerful piece of content that is shared with it.
-Outlined below are tips for creating your campaign, matching it with amazing content, and finding the right channels to share it on.
+Often fundraising fundraisers go viral as a result of a powerful piece of content that is shared with it.
+Outlined below are tips for creating your fundraiser, matching it with amazing content, and finding the right channels to share it on.

 Determine your audience

 First, decide who your target audience is.
 Choose one that is most likely to resonate with your story.
 Then, do some research on their likes, dislikes, and values.
 Once you understand who they are, you can design a powerful message that moves them to engage with your cause.